 - WG7 Castle Greyhawk.
-Level 5 is filled with Shout Outs to other Tabletop RPGs.
+Level 5 is filled with Shout Outs to other Tabletop Games.
 One room has a variety of creatures each colored one of the Roy G. Biv colors as a reference to Paranoia.

 - T1-4 The Temple of Elemental Evil.
 The Great Hall on dungeon level three has a magical device with parts colored red, orange, yellow, green, blue, indigo and violet.